notcookies/Steam-Screenshot-downloader/README.md

 | 6 | I used the Steam app on iOS to log out of all devices.
 After that, I changed my password.
 Then I followed the tutorial steps again, and only after that did everything work as expected - the screenshots downloaded. |
 | 7 | ....（Looking forward to your use and feedback.） |

 # How it works?

 ![alt text](<Untitled diagram-2025-11-04-082418.png>)

-# Disclaimer:
-1. In theory, this works just like logging into Steam in Chrome.If you're worried about security, feel free to **replace the included chromedriver and Chrome for Testing in the release** with your own from official sources.

-2. The .exe is packed using Python tools directly from the source code — I’ve verified it.

-3. For extra peace of mind, **change your Steam password after downloading**.

 # License